rogerluan/minix/README.md

 - Provide screenshots of the tests made;
 - Explain how to mount a shared folder;
 - Improve the formatting of this guide;
-- Localize this guide into Portuguese
+- Localize this guide into Portuguese;
+- Add a guide to show how to get the minix kernel source running with the most useful tools.